karel-brinda/rnftools/docs/getting_started.rst

 How to start with RNFtools
 --------------------------

-First we recommend to start with `tutorial`_ which demonstrates how to install RNFtools and how to use it.
-If anything is not clear, please look into `FAQ`_ if the answer already exists.
+First we recommend to start with :ref:`tutorial` which demonstrates how to install RNFtools and how to use it.
+If anything is not clear, please look into :ref:`FAQ` if the answer already exists.
 If not, use the RNFtools mailing list.

 Have you found a bug?